-\overline{RESET} is a dedicated pin with a built in pull-up device.
-It has input hysteresis and an open drain output.
-Since the pin does not have a clamp diode to V{DD} , it should not be driven above V{DD} .
+RESET is a dedicated pin with open-drain drive containing an internal pull-up device.
 Internal power-on reset and low-voltage reset circuitry typically make external reset circuitry unnecessary.
 This pin is normally connected to the standard 6-pin background debug connector so a development system can directly reset the MCU system.
 If desired, a manual external reset can be added by supplying a simple switch to ground (pull reset pin low to force a reset).